cenfun/monocart-reporter/README.md

 };
 ```
 ### Adding Comments to Your Tests
-> Compared with importing external library, code comments are good enough to provide extra information without breaking existing code, and no dependencies, clean, easy to read, etc.
+> Compared with importing external library, code comments are good enough to provide extra information without breaking existing code, and no dependencies, clean, easy to read, etc. Each comment info starts with `@` which is similar to JSDoc.
 * Case
 ```js
 /**